 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

 Door County Parks was awarded a County Conservation Aids grant (2018-2019) to restore 3 acres of grass into pollinator & bird-friendly prairie plantings.
 The project has been fully funded, and prep, seeding and establishment are underway - the prairie had it's first growing season in 2020 and saw an abundance of new avian visitors.
 The project is creating connectivity through Southern Door County and along vital migratory bird migration routes along Lake Michigan.
 Door County has secured over 76 acres adjacent to the DoorBluff Headlands County Park.
 This area is reserved as a natural area and included in the migratory bird stopover along the Bay of Green Bay.
-The propery aquiisition was through gant funding provided by the Knowles Nelson Stewardship Fund, the U.S. Fish & Wildlife GLRI grant, and Coastal Management Grant.
+The property acquisition was through grant funding provided by the Knowles Nelson Stewardship Fund, the U.S. Fish & Wildlife GLRI grant, and Coastal Management Grant.
 In January of 2021, 43.25 acres of prime migratory bird habitat along the Ahnapee River was donated to the Door County Facilities and Parks Department as a nature preserve.

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.

 Door County Parks partners with DCIST (Door County Invasive Species Team) to control and manage invasive species threats to migratory birds.
 In 2020 two waterless cleaning stations were install at our 2 heaviest used boat launch sites to prevent further spread of aquatic and wetland invasive species that can be detrimental to migratory birds.

 V. OTHER: Demonstrate in a narrative.